Scott Andrews, Ph.D., Director (view profile)

 - Ph.D., UC Davis, 2013

 Dr. Blalock is a mixed-heritage scholar and artist whose work applies Native American Studies to education and the development of policies and practices influencing learning and achievement.
 Her interdisciplinary work also interrogates issues of representation, identity, decolonization, and sovereignty.
 Dr. Blalock has authored and co-authored articles, essays, and book reviews in several journals, including American Indian Culture and Research Journal, Southern California Quarterly, Teachers College Record, and Journal of School Choice.
 She has also worked on a variety of curriculum projects, including sharing her original historical document research on the Piper vs. Big Pine School District of Inyo County (1924) to the Big Pine Tribe of the Owens Valley tribe and high school and providing research for Wren Usdi’s Uneasy Remains documentary about human remains and NAGPRA on the University of California, Davis campus.
 She has previously served as the Program Co-Chair for the Indigenous Peoples of the Americas Special Interest Group of the American Educational Research Association and as an assistant editor for Wicazo Sa Review.
-She teaches Introduction to American Indian Studies and American Indian Law & Policy.
 She can be reached at email@example.com.

 Clementine Bordeaux, Lecturer